asift91/Manual_Migration/option1.md

             ```

         - Importing the moodle Database to Azure moodle DB.
+            - Before importing database, make sure that Azure Database for MySQL server details are handy.
+                - Navigate to Azure Portal and go to the created Resource Group.
+                - Select the Azure Database for MySQL server resource.
+                - In the overview panel find Azure Database for MySQL server details such as Server name, Server admin login name.
+                - Reset the password by clicking the Reset Password button at top let of the page.
+                - Use above gathered database server details in the below commands.

             - Import the on-premises database to Azure Database for MySQL.
             - Create a database to import on-premises database.
                 ```
                 mysql -h $server_name -u $server_admin_login_name -p$admin_password -e "CREATE DATABASE $moodledbname CHARACTER SET utf8;"